kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vcsim/README.md

 ### Cluster provisioning with vcsim

-In the previous paragraph we explained the process and the components to setup a the test environment with a `VCenterSimulator` and a `ControlPlaneEndpoint`, and the create a cluster.
+In the previous paragraph we explained the process and the components to setup a test environment with a `VCenterSimulator` and a `ControlPlaneEndpoint`, and then create a cluster.

 In this paragraph we are going to describe the components of the vcsim controller that oversee the actual provisioning of the cluster.